 Ratatouille combines the freshest of summer vegetables into one delish dish.
 This ratatouille recipe is artfully arranged and roasted with a light dressing.

 I am always excited when summer’s beautiful garden bounty arrives!
-There are so many recipes I enjoy making from my garden veggies, but one of the most delicious and most eye catching dishes has to be this ratatouille.
+There are so many recipes I enjoy making from my garden veggies.
+One of the most delicious and most eye catching dishes has to be this Ratatouille recipe.

-As soon as we watched the movie Ratatouille with that cute little Remy, directing the making of the vegetable dish in the movie, my sweet little boy began asking for me to make it for him.
+Right after watching the movie with that cute little Remy, directing the making of the vegetable dish in the movie, my sweet little boy began asking for me to make it for him.
 He was just a little squirt when the movie was released and we watched it over and over again.
-And each time it was over, he asked if we could have ratatouille for supper.
+And each time it was over, he asked if we could have this delicious vegetable recipe for supper.

 Now that Sam is much older and the movie is far away in his little boy memories, he doesn’t ask for the dish as often.
 But I still love to make it, especially when I have guests or am making a special supper.